 Vatnajokull National Park is located in the eastern thru southeastern part of Iceland.
 It covers an area of 5,459.9 square miles (14,141 sq km) accounting for about 14% of the country and serving as Europe’s second-largest national park.

 It is home to Vatnajokull, which outside of the Arctic, is the largest glacier in Europe covering an area of 3,127 square miles (8,100 sq km).
+Hvannadalshnukur is the highest mountain summit in Iceland with a height of 6,921 feet (2,109.6 m).

 Vatnajokull National park is a special place with landscapes that are hard to find rivals and provide visitors with unique experiences from geothermal features that interact with rivers, glaciers, mountains, and volcanic activity.
+Some of these features like the massive canyons and glacial rivers leave people more impressed than the ice cap itself.

 The park is divided into four regions: Norther Territory, Eastern Territory, Southern Territory, and Western Territory with each having its own unique facets of nature to experience.